brendanmcc02/film-rec/notes.md

 2. dot product
 3. Euclidean distance

-## Letterboxd Integration

-* use diary.csv
-* create a temp letterboxd & imdb account, play around with IMDb rating a film multiple times and seeing what happens when that is imported into lb.

-### Pre-processing

-* work backwards (last entry in `diary.csv`) and then remove duplicate entries
-  * the diary.csv can contain multiple entries for a single film. we only want the most recent one (hence work backwards)
-* search by title
-  * lower case title
-  * remove:
-    * hyphen characters **with the preceding space attached!** (***hyphen characters are different between the 2 datasets! see MI fallout for example***)
-    * ! , " ' ( )
-  * sub:
-    * '&' and '+' for 'and'
-    * American words: e.g. 'colour' and 'color'
-  * manual intervention:
-    * star wars films
-    * harry potter philosopher and sorcerers stone
-    * 'dune' and 'dune: part one' (be mindful of the year, because dune 1984 exists)
-  * if there is a difference of 1 year between the films (e.g. ex machina has 2015 and 2014 year in the datasets), assume it's the same one
-  * print films that have no title matches, try to find edge cases and solve
-  * reduce NUM_OF_VOTES_THRESHOLD? because if a letterboxd user rates a film with <25k votes, it won't be in all-film-data.json
-* add this film to myFilmData, augmenting it with data (genres, runtime, numVotes, etc.) from allFilmData

 ## CHAT GPT

 Great choice!
 Content-based filtering can work well when you have user preferences and detailed information about items.